 - Wrong Currency Sent: We still get people sending Bitcoin Cash (BCH) on occasion.
 If you send BCH, the transaction is lost forever and we will not provide credit for this.
 Every cryptocurrency runs on it's own unique network, so payments cannot cross over from one currency to another.
 BCH shares the same format as Bitcoin (BTC) addresses, but they are owned by a completely different party.

 - Paying the same address twice: When our Bitcoin addresses are used once, they go dormant.
 This is common practice to ensure anonymity and for payment tracking purposes.
-If you pay the same address from our checkout twice, we have to manually provide credit.
+If you pay the same address from our checkout twice, credit will not be automatically issued.